 High-Res, Printable, Web-Optimized

-These are terms that photographers use to describe the file size of the images you receive (via a USB stick or online gallery).
-Typically photographers will provide you with a web-sized image, which means it’s optimal for sharing on Facebook, Instagram or other social media.
+These terms refer to the file size of the digital images you receive.
+Some photographers will provide you with web-sized images, meaning that their smaller in size and optimized for sharing on Facebook, Instagram, or other social media accounts.
 However, these files will not print well.
-If a wedding photographer offers you photo files that are high-res or “printable”, it usually means the image is suitable for printing in albums or on larger formats such as canvases.
-If you are offered “digital proofs” it usually means smaller images that you can review before purchasing photography products.
+If your wedding photographer provides you with image files that are “high-res” or “suitable for printing”, it means those images are large enough in size for printing for albums or on larger formats such as metal prints and canvases.

-A few questions to ask your photographer can include:
+A couple of questions you can ask your photographer can include: